Troubleshoot Always On Availability Groups Configuration (SQL Server)

 telnet ServerName Port telnet IP_Address Port

-If the Endpoint is listening and connection is successful, then you will see a blank screen.
-If not, you will receive a connection error from Telnet
+If the Endpoint is listening and connection is successful, then you'll see a blank screen.
+If not, you'll receive a connection error from Telnet

-If Telnet connection to the IP address works but to the ServerName it does not, there is likely a DNS or name resolution issue
+If Telnet connection to the IP address works but to the ServerName it doesn't, there's likely a DNS or name resolution issue

 If connection works by ServerName and not by IP address, then there could be more than one endpoint defined on that server (another SQL instance perhaps) that is listening on that port.
-Though the status of the endpoint on the instance in question shows "STARTED" another instance may actually have the port binding and prevent the correct instance from listening and establishing TCP connections.
+Though the status of the endpoint on the instance in question shows "STARTED", another instance may actually have the port bound and prevent the correct instance from listening and establishing TCP connections.

 If Telnet fails to connect, look for Firewall and/or Anti-virus software that may be blocking the endpoint port in question.
 Check the firewall setting to see if it allows the endpoint port communication between the server instances that host primary replica and the secondary replica (port 5022 by default).
 Run the following PowerShell script to examine for disabled inbound traffic rules